Cyber Forensics

 Analysing Disk Image

-Note: Investigation is to be performed only on the Disk image of the original evidence.
+Note: Only the Disk image of the original evidence will undergo investigation.

-Step 10: Here you see that an evidence tree is created and the root folder has deleted folders.
+Here you see that someone creates an evidence tree and deletes folders in the root folder.
 Here we will try to retrieve them by clicking on ‘Export files’

-Step 11: You see that the deleted folder and the contents of the deleted folder have been retrieved.
+You see that someone has retrieved the deleted folder and the contents of the deleted folder.

 Author: Jeenali Kothari is a Digital Forensics enthusiast and enjoys technical content writing.
 You can reach her on Here